sougatadafader/dot-comm-unity/README.md

 Big-Bro is an online platform for people who are blessed and are doing well in life to help other people who are struggling to earn a meal.

 # What is the concept of Big-Bro?
 This project is aimed to help the helpless people living on the streets.
-My main idea for this project is to make the community more inclusive and provide a platform for people who are ready to help a proper platform.
+My main idea for this project is to make the community more inclusive and provide a platform for people who are ready to help.

 # How does this benefit the society?
 Users can achieve a sense of purpose and achievement in helping someone in need.
 It will also help the user achieve a personal growth.